GabeScott/standard-works-vault/General Conference/1974 April - Planning for a Full and Abundant Life.md

 Every person can fail to attend his meetings, fail to pay his tithing, fail to fill a mission, ignore his temple obligations and privileges, but if he is smart, he must know that he is the deprived one.

-Again the Lord answers the question: “And that every man should take righteousness in his hands and faithfulness upon his loins, and lift a warning voice unto the inhabitants of the earth; and declare both by word and by flight that desolation shall come upon the wicked.”
-(D&C 63:37.)
+Again the Lord answers the question: “And that every man should take righteousness in his hands and faithfulness upon his loins, and lift a warning voice unto the inhabitants of the earth; and declare both by word and by flight that desolation shall come upon the wicked.” ([[D&C 63.37|D&C 63:37]].)
 Did you note that he said “every man,”—and every boy that is becoming a man?
 Of course, we do not send young men steeped in uncleanness and sexual or other sins.
 Certainly such an one would need to be cleansed by deep repentance before he could be considered.
 And so we repeat it: Every LDS male who is worthy and able should fill a mission.

 Then in order to have a full and abundant life that is clean and open, every lad needs to plan his course, and covenant with himself and his Heavenly Father what his life will be and what he will do to glorify it.